Asteroid (NEO) 2021 DG

 - 2021 DG is above the horizon from Greenwich, United Kingdom [change].

-- It is visible looking in the South-South-West direction at an altitude of 44° above the horizon.
+- Right now it is placed in the South-West direction at an altitude of 61° above the horizon.

 - Given its current magnitude, 2021 DG is visible only through long exposure photography.